eventEmitter/ee-soa-transport-rewrite/Readme.md

 ###TransformingLoader
 The basic loader takes a loader and a transformer (see transformers).
-The TransformingLoader passes the ruleset returned by the loader to the transformer, which can transform the passed rules in any desired way before handing it back to the callback.
+The TransformingLoader passes the rule set returned by the loader to the transformer, which can transform the passed rules in any desired way before handing it back to the callback.

 ###InMemoryLoader
 A loader used to load rules from memory i.e. collections of rules.
 This loader is mainly for testing.
-The InMemoryLoader itself is a TransformingLoader which uses a FilterTransformer to reduce the full ruleset to the rules which match the specified key property e.g. `domain`.
+The InMemoryLoader itself is a TransformingLoader which uses a FilterTransformer to reduce the full rule set to the rules which match the specified key property e.g. `domain`.
 By default, the property which is taken into account is named `key`.

     var rules  = [